ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextra/first-steps.md

 next: mdx.md
 ---
 # Nextra: Comented reading of "Get Started tutorial"
-This are my comments on the [Get Started Tutorial of Nextra for the docs theme](https://nextra.site/docs/docs-theme/start).
+These are my comments on the [Get Started Tutorial of Nextra for the docs theme](https://nextra.site/docs/docs-theme/start).
+Read the original tutorial for a complete guide.

 > Nextra Docs Theme is a theme that includes almost everything you need to build a
 > modern documentation website.
 It includes a top navigation bar, a search bar, a